Diggle railway station

+Diggle railway station served the village of Diggle, in Greater Manchester, England.
+It was a stop on the Huddersfield Line, sited to the north of Uppermill and immediately to the west of the Standedge Tunnels.

+History

-Diggle railway station was a station that served the village of Diggle on the Huddersfield Line to the north of Uppermill.
-Immediately to the west of the Standedge tunnels, it was opened in 1849 along with the first rail tunnel and closed to passenger traffic in 1968.
-In its heyday, the station had platforms serving all four lines but little trace remains of it today—all of the buildings and much of platforms having been demolished (although the nearby signal box remains operational).
+The station was opened in 1849 along with the first railway tunnel and closed to passenger traffic in 1968.
+In its heyday, the station had platforms serving all four lines.